onap/policy-parent/docs/installation/oom.rst

 * `AAF Certificate Management for Dummies <https://wiki.onap.org/display/DW/AAF+Certificate+Management+for+Dummies>`_.
 * `Instructional Videos <https://wiki.onap.org/display/DW/Instructional+Videos>`_.

-After these changes, follow the procedures in the :ref:`Installing or Upgrading Policy` section to make usage of the new stores effective.
+After these changes, follow the procedures in the :ref:`install-upgrade-policy-label` section to make usage of the new stores effective.

 Additional PDP-D Customizations